\\\ Recycle For Pets

 Many pillows are now not environmentally friendly being made of synthetic fibres.
-WRAP the UK recycling organisation report that both duvet and pillow recycling is “challenging” and encourages the public to recycle clean usable pillows to local charities and not donate to textile recycling banks.
+WRAP the UK recycling organisation report that both duvet and pillow recycling is “challenging” and encourages the public to recycle clean usable pillows to local charities and not dispose of them textile recycling banks.

 Recycle Now responsible for directing the public to their local recycling plant, provide this statement –

 Duvets and pillows are not recyclable; however some animal charities may be able to use them for bedding.
 Otherwise, they should be put in the general waste.

-Recycle Now do not list any specific details about cushions.
+Recycle Now does not list any specific details about cushions.

 It seems a real waste that clean, usable pillows and cushions have to be trashed so here are some alternatives to recycle.